American decline: Competition with China

 According to former Australian prime minister Kevin Rudd, "China has multiple domestic vulnerabilities that are rarely noted in the media.
-The United States, on the other hand, always has its weaknesses on full public display, but has repeatedly demonstrated its capacity for reinvention and restoration."
-Ryan Hass, a senior fellow in foreign policy at the Brookings Institution, said that much of the narrative of China "inexorably rising and on the verge of overtaking a faltering United States" was promoted by China's state-affiliated media outlets.
+The United States, on the other hand, always has its weaknesses on full public display but has repeatedly demonstrated its capacity for reinvention and restoration."
+Ryan Hass of the Brookings Institution said that much of the narrative of China "inexorably rising and on the verge of overtaking a faltering United States" was promoted by China's state-affiliated media outlets.
 Hass went on to say, "Authoritarian systems excel at showcasing their strengths and concealing their weaknesses.
 But policymakers in Washington must be able to distinguish between the image Beijing presents and the realities it confronts."

-According to American economist Scott Rozelle and researcher Natalie Hell, "China looks a lot more like 1980s Mexico or Turkey than 1980s Taiwan or South Korea.
-No country has ever made it to high-income status with high school attainment rates below 50 percent.
-With China's high school attainment rate of 30 percent, the country could be in grave trouble."
-At age 30, the number of years of schooling in China is 34.6 percent less than in the United States.
-At age 40, the gap widens to 38.9 percent.
-At age 50, it further widens to 47 percent.
-At age 60, it becomes 55.5 percent.
-Rozelle and Hell warn that China risks falling into the middle income trap due to the rural urban divide in education and structural unemployment.

-Ryan Hass at the Brookings Institution said that China's working-age population is already shrinking, adding, "by 2050, China will go from having eight workers per retiree now to two workers per retiree.
-Moreover, it has already squeezed out most of the large productivity gains that come with a population becoming more educated and urban and adopting technologies to make manufacturing more efficient."
 Nicholas Eberstadt, an economist and demographic expert at the American Enterprise Institute, said that current demographic trends will overwhelm China's economy and geopolitics, making its rise much more uncertain.
 He said, "The age of heroic economic growth is over."